 Seusea extinguished her light and pressed on, keeping a hand on the left wall for guidance.
 She could move silently when needed, and the need was upon her now.
 Several times as she went there were snuffling noises from somewhere, and once she swore she heard a door open and close in the far distance.

-Ten minuted hence, she estimated she had to be underneath Trowheald Castle by now as only the southern half of Trowheald Island was occupied by the Castle.
-The northern section was the home of some of Fenstre’s well-heeled and well-to-do; quiet and reserved people with none of Knebber Point’s conceit or vainglories.
+Ten minutes hence, she estimated she was underneath Trowheald Castle by now, as only the southern half of Trowheald Island was occupied by the Castle.
+The northern section was the home of some of Myre’s well-heeled and well-to-do; quiet and reserved people with none of Dintont Point’s conceit or vainglory.
 Years ago, Seusea had carried on an affair with a merchant from Trowheald Island, slyly visiting him at Trowheald Tavern while his wife remained at home.
 He loved her to death, so he said and he spent lavishly on her, ploughing her with dresses and jewellery, exquisite scents and powders imported from far away.
 He liked to watch Seusea dance for him, wearing naught but a diaphanous white slip and jingling bangles on her wrists.